intel-analytics/ipex-llm/apps/friesian-server-helm/readme.md

 # Friesian server deploying with Helm Chart

-This example demonstrates how to deploy a friesian recommender server with Helm Chart.
+This example demonstrates how to deploy a Friesian recommender server with Helm Chart on a Kubernetes cluster.

 ## Prepare environments

-* AVX512 instruction support in nodes deploying the recall server
+* AVX512 instruction support on nodes that deploy the recall server
 * [Preparation steps](./preparation) or a PV contains resource files
 * [Helm](https://helm.sh) 3.2.0+
 * Kubernetes 1.19+

-## Deploy friesian server
+## Deploy Friesian server

-You can get the full installation process from [here](./friesian-helm/readme.md).
+You can get the full installation document from [here](./friesian-helm/readme.md).

 ## TL;DR